y4zdev/cyro/README.md

 ## 🚀 **Features**

-Cyro is a lightweight and modular framework designed to simplify backend application development using [`Bun`](https://bun.sh)
+Cyro is a lightweight and modular framework designed to simplify backend application development using **`Bun runtime`**.

 ### Core Features